 Is Quality Score some sort of pseudoscientific Google voodoo?
 Debatable.

-Is it important for AdWords users attempting to gauge their PPC success at a granular level?
+Is it important for Google Ads (formerly known as AdWords) users attempting to gauge their PPC success at a granular level?
 Mm-hhhm.

 Did something important happen recently with Quality Score or something?
 You betcha.